ArashRasteh/Useful-UserScript-Tampermonkey-GreaseMonkey-Scripts/README.md

     * I have this enabled everywhere, I rarely want to copy text and retain it's formatting.
 * copy-no-format-no-nl.js - Copy text without formatting or newlines
     * This was once useful to me when copying addresses that were on two lines.

+### Instructure Canvas
+* instructure-canvas-open-iframe-in-new-tab.js - Will append a link to open an iframe (useful for embeded videos) in a new tab.

 ### Gmail
 * gmail-get-most-sender.js - Will console.log a list of all senders with more than or equal to 'minSenders' on gmail.